 (Reverse) Price Discrimination with Information Design

 A monopolistic seller is marketing a good to a customer whose willingness to pay is determined by both his private type and the quality of the good.
-The seller can design a menu of both prices and experiments --- that reveal information about quality.
+The seller can design a menu of both prices and experiments—that reveal information about quality.
 We show that the optimal mechanism features both price discrimination and information discrimination: buyers with higher private types face lower prices and receive less precise positive signals.
 Our mechanism remains optimal within a general class of mechanisms satisfying ex post individually rationality.
-Overall, information design facilitates surplus creation (destruction) on the extensive (intensive) margin.
+Overall, information design facilitates surplus creation on the extensive margin, but leads to surplus destruction on the intensive margin.

 JEL Classification: D82, D86, L15